 - NOTE: “Practicable” is a much stronger word than “practical.”
 (Merriam-Webster defines “practicable” as “capable of being put into practice or of being done or accomplished; feasible.”
 In other words, unless it is actually impossible to do so, it must be done.
 This means that advance notice and public participation are essentially required.)

 - If an emergency meeting (i.e., a meeting called without public notice) related to COVID-19 takes places, the minutes of that emergency meeting must be made available within 20 days.

-Note that the above provisions of Act 15 do not apply to school entities, and the OOR encourages school entities to consult their solicitors on this point.
+Note that the above provisions of Act 15 may not apply to school entities, and the OOR encourages school entities to consult their solicitors on this point.
 (See McGrath v.
 Board of School Directors of the City of Scranton and School District of the City of Scranton, Lackawanna County CCP No. 20 CV 3698.)
 This does not mean that school entities cannot hold remote meetings — they can, subject to the Sunshine Act and other relevant laws.
 Any school entity taking that step must provide a reasonably accessible method for the public to participate and comment pursuant to Section 710.1 of the Sunshine Act.
-That method should be clearly explained to the public in advance of and during the meeting.)
+That method should be clearly explained to the public in advance of and during the meeting.

 In addition to the provisions of Act 15, the Office of Open Records strongly recommends that any agency holding a remote meeting record the meeting and proactively make the recording available (preferably online) so that a full and complete record of the meeting is easily accessible by the public.